Blu-ray Wesley Novack on 01 Jun 2007

 AACS revokes keys and new processing key is hacked again!

 AACS LA has since “revoked” the initial, compromised processing key.
 This means that none of the AACS protected movie titles released after the initial revocation can be decrypted using the old processing key.
 Shortly after this revocation occurred and new AACS movie titles had hit the market, the makers of AnyDVD HD announced that they had successfully “hacked” the new form of AACS, meaning that they had discovered a new processing key.
 AnyDVD HD is a closed-source commercial product, so they did not release the new key for public consumption.
 On May 23rd, someone going by the name “BtCB” posted a new AACS processing key on Freedom-To-Tinker.com.
 The new key was noticed, republished on Doom9.org and confirmed by multiple users that it was able to decrypt new AACS protected titles.
-Here is a snapshot of the Digg submission.
+Below is a screencap of the Doom9 forum post.

 More AACS processing key hacking, what happens next?